Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Introduction

-Unfortunately, the elimination lemma does not apply for interesting design problems as such with multiple objectives where it would as well be desirable to have procedure for static and/or robust design.
-To this end, we provide a control theoretic interpretation of the individual steps of the dual iteration, which does not involve the elimination lemma builds on \cite{HolSch19}.
-In \cite{HolSch19}, we developed a heuristic approach for robust output-feedback design that was motivated by the well-known separation principle.
-The latter approach constitutes the consecutive solution of a full-information design problem and another design problem with a structure that resembles robust estimation.
-We found that the latter is directly linked to the primal step of the dual iteration.
-Based on this interpretation, the dual iteration is capable to deal with situations where elimination is not possible.
-As a demonstration, we consider the multi-objective design of static output-feedback $H_\infty$-controllers, which ensure that the closed-loop poles are located in an a priori specified generalized stability region defined by a linear matrix inequality (LMI).
+Unfortunately, the elimination lemma does not apply for several interesting controller design problems such as those with multiple objectives, where it is also desirable to have an applicable variant of the dual iteration for static and/or robust design available.
+To this end, we provide a control theoretic interpretation of the individual steps of the dual iteration, which does not involve the elimination lemma and builds upon \cite{HolSch19}.
+In \cite{HolSch19}, we have developed a heuristic approach for robust output-feedback design that was motivated by the well-known separation principle.
+This constitutes the consecutive solution of a full-information design problem and another design problem with a structure that resembles the one in robust estimation.
+We show that the latter is directly linked to the primal step of the dual iteration.
+Based on this interpretation, we provide a generalization of the dual iteration to numerous situations where elimination is not possible.
+As a demonstration, we consider the design of a static output-feedback controller for an LTI system with two performance channels; the controller ensures that the first channel admits a small $H_\infty$-norm in closed-loop and that the second channel satisfies a quadratic performance criterion.